-Please understand that if you are the injured victim of a negligent driver, you will only have 2 years from the date of the wreck to file a formal lawsuit.
-Once the two years is up, the ‘statute of limitations’ sets in, and you will be barred from filing a lawsuit for damages.
-In other words, you have lost your right to recover any money once the statute has run!
+Please understand that if you are the injured victim of a negligent driver, you will only have two years from the date of the wreck to file a formal lawsuit.
+Once the two years is up, the statute of limitations sets in, and you will be barred from filing a lawsuit for damages.
+In other words, you have lost your right to recover any money once the statute has run.

-The basics of what to do in the event you are in a car/truck wreck:
+Below are the steps to take in the event that you are in a car or truck wreck:

 - If you suspect the negligent driver has been drinking or is on drugs, tell the police officer immediately.

-- Take photos at the scene if you have a camera handy; take photos of your property damage.
+- Take photos of your property damage at the scene if you have a phone or camera handy.

 - If you are injured, seek immediate medical treatment at a facility you trust.
 If you need an ambulance at the scene, don’t be afraid to ask the officer to call one for you.